- Why are HPV vaccines important?

 The benefits of getting the HPV vaccine greatly outweigh the very small risks.

-No. The HPV vaccine is not recommended for use in pregnancy because data on HPV vaccination in pregnancy is limited.
-However if a pregnant woman happens to receive the HPV vaccine, it is important to note that the vaccine has not been shown to cause any harm to the baby.
+The HPV vaccines are not recommended for use in pregnancy because the safety of the vaccines in pregnancy is unknown.
+However, if a pregnant woman happens to receive the HPV vaccine, it is important to note that the vaccine has not been shown to cause any harm to the baby.
 The HPV vaccine may be administered to breastfeeding women.